List of battalions of the Queen's Royal Regiment (West Surrey): Inter-War

 By 1920, all of the regiment's war-raised battalions had disbanded.
 The Special Reserve reverted to its militia designation in 1921, then to the Supplementary Reserve in 1924; however, its battalions were effectively placed in 'suspended animation'.
 As World War II approached, the Territorial Army was reorganised in the mid-1930s, many of its infantry battalions were converted to other roles, especially anti-aircraft.
 The regiment was also reassigned 22nd (County of London) and 24th battalions of the London Regiment, which disbanded in 1938; these became the 6th (Bermondsey) and 7th (Southwark) battalions of the regiment.

 Second World War

 The Queen's Royal's expansion during the Second World War was modest compared to 1914–1918.
 Existing battalions formed duplicates as in the First World War, while National Defence Companies were combined to create a new "Home Defence" battalion.
-In addition to this 19 battalions of the Home Guard were affiliated to the regiment, wearing its cap badge.
-By 1944 one anti-aircraft was also part of the regiment.
+In addition to this, 19 battalions of the Home Guard were affiliated to the regiment, wearing its cap badge.
+By 1944, one anti-aircraft unit was also part of the regiment.
 A Light Anti-Aircraft (LAA) troop was formed from the Southern Railways battalion to defend railways around Guildford and Woking.
 Due to the daytime (or shift working) occupations of these men, the batteries required eight times the manpower of an equivalent regular battery.